 How much vitamin D do you need?

-It’s true that vitamin D deficiency has been found to be more common than previously believed.
+It’s true that vitamin D deficiency is more common than previously believed.
 Many factors can affect vitamin D levels including age, liver activity, diet, general exposure to UVB light.
 Health Canada and the US Institute of Medicine share similar guidelines on recommended daily allowance at 400 iu for infants, 600 from children until 70, and 800 iu after age 70.
 While the recommended guidelines for vitamin D intake are relatively consistent, in practical terms, most people aren’t clear about what they should eat or how much sun they should get.

 The primary factors that affect vitamin D production are: Skin color, duration of exposure, and geographic location.
 This means that there is no uniform answer to how much sun exposure is necessary.
-Darker skin does not absorb as much UVB light and therefore requires longer sun exposure to produce vitamin D, and in the Northern Hemisphere, during the winter months, there is rarely enough sun to produce vitamin D. If you have dark skin and live in Alaska, for example, vitamin D deficiency is a concern that you should take more seriously than a light skin toned individual living in South America for example.
-In general however, very small amounts of sun exposure provide more than enough vitamin D production.
+People with darker skin tones do not absorb as much UVB light, and therefore, produce less vitamin D. In the Northern Hemisphere, during the winter months, there is rarely enough sun to produce vitamin D. If you have dark skin and live in Alaska, for example, vitamin D deficiency is a concern that you should take more seriously than a light skin toned individual living in South America for example.
+In general, however, very small amounts of sun exposure provide more than enough vitamin D production.